Sexual Assault Forensic Exam

 - You will have some blood drawn to identify your DNA purposes and for STI testing.

 - Pictures may be taken to note bruises, scrapes, or cuts.
 X-rays will be taken if the health care provider suspects fractures.
-Please mention any place that hurts.
+It is important to mention any place that hurts.

 - The health care provider may look at your body with a special florescent lamp that allows the provider to see evidence that is not seen by the naked eye.